Updated May 30, 2023

-XYZ company is involved in construction purchased a parcel of land in 1999 for $5,000.
-XYZ company is using an inflation accounting technique to reinstate its financial records in the year 2000.
-Find the current cost of the land parcel purchased in the year 1999 if the general price index in 1999 was 200 and it is 300 in the year 2000.
+XYZ company is involved in construction and purchased a parcel of land in 1999 for $5,000.
+XYZ company used an inflation accounting technique to reinstate its financial records in 2000.
+Find the current cost of the land parcel purchased in 1999 if the general price index in 1999 was 200 and it was 300 in the year 2000.

 The Current price index = 300

 Current cost = 300/200 X 5000 = $7,500.
 The closing balance of the land in the balance sheet would record the current cost of $7,500.